High-Dimensional Regularized Discriminant Analysis: Introduction

-Our proposed \emph{HDRDA} classifier employs a biased covariance-matrix estimator that partially pools the individual sample covariance matrices from the \emph{QDA} classifier with the pooled sample covariance matrix from the \emph{LDA} classifier.
+Here, we present the high-dimensional \emph{RDA} (\emph{HDRDA}) classifier, which is intended for the case when $p > N$ .
+We reparameterize the \emph{RDA} classifier similar to that of \cite*{Hastie:2008dt} and \cite{Halbe:2007ea} and employ a biased covariance-matrix estimator that partially pools the individual sample covariance matrices from the \emph{QDA} classifier with the pooled sample covariance matrix from the \emph{LDA} classifier.
 We then shrink the resulting covariance-matrix estimator towards a scaled identity matrix to ensure positive definiteness.
-By reparameterizing the \emph{RDA} classifier similar to that of \cite*{Hastie:2008dt} and \cite{Halbe:2007ea}, we show that the pooling parameter in the \emph{HDRDA} classifier determines the contribution of each training observation to the estimation of each class covariance matrix, enabling interpretability that has been previously lacking with the \emph{RDA} classifier \citep{Bensmail:1996fw}.
+We show that the pooling parameter in the \emph{HDRDA} classifier determines the contribution of each training observation to the estimation of each class covariance matrix, enabling interpretability that has been previously lacking with the \emph{RDA} classifier \citep{Bensmail:1996fw}.
+Our parameterization differs from that of \cite*{Hastie:2008dt} and that of \cite{Halbe:2007ea} in that our formulation allows the flexibility of various covariance-matrix estimators proposed in the literature, including a variety of ridge-like estimators, such as the one proposed by \cite{Srivastava:2007ww}.

-Next, we achieve a substantial reduction in dimension that greatly reduces the computational effort during model selection when $p \gg N$ by applying reasoning similar to that of \cite{Ye:2006tq}.
-We establish that the matrix operations corresponding to the null space of the pooled sample covariance matrix are redundant and can be discarded from the \emph{HDRDA} decision rule without loss of classificatory information.
-Moreover, because the \emph{HDRDA} decision rule is invariant to adjustments to the zero eigenvalues, the decision rule in the original feature space is equivalent to a decision rule in a lower dimension, such that matrix inverses and determinants of relatively small matrices can be rapidly computed.
-Also, we provide an efficient algorithm along with pseudocode to estimate the \emph{HDRDA} classifier's tuning parameters in a grid search via cross-validation.
-Finally, we show that several shrinkage methods that are special cases of the \emph{HDRDA} classifier have no effect on the zero eigenvalues of the covariance-matrix estimators.
+Next, we establish that the matrix operations corresponding to the null space of the pooled sample covariance matrix are redundant and can be discarded from the \emph{HDRDA} decision rule without loss of classificatory information when we apply reasoning similar to that of \cite{Ye:2006tq}.
+As a result, we achieve a substantial reduction in dimension such that the matrix operations used in the \emph{HDRDA} classifier are computationally linear in the number of features.
+Furthermore, we demonstrate that the \emph{HDRDA} decision rule is invariant to adjustments to the approximately $p - N$ zero eigenvalues, so that the decision rule in the original feature space is equivalent to a decision rule in a lower dimension, such that matrix inverses and determinants of relatively small matrices can be rapidly computed.
+Finally, we show that several shrinkage methods that are special cases of the \emph{HDRDA} classifier have no effect on the approximately $p - N$ zero eigenvalues of the covariance-matrix estimators when $p > N$.
 Such techniques include work from \cite{Srivastava:2007ww}, \cite{Rao:1971ul}, and other methods studied by \cite{Ramey:2013ji} and \citet*{Xu:2009fl}.